“The tireless champion of overlooked works” – Anthony Tommasini, The New York Times (2019)

 He has also recorded with the London Philharmonic, NDR Orchestra Hamburg, and the Jerusalem Symphony Orchestra.
 The recording of Popov’s First Symphony with the London Symphony Orchestra was nominated for a Grammy Award.
 Leon Botstein is the editor of The Musical Quarterly and the author of numerous articles and books, including the most recent volume Von Beethoven zu Berg: Das Gedächtnis der Moderne (2013).

-For his contributions to music, Mr. Botstein has received the award of the American Academy of Arts and Letters and Harvard University’s prestigious Centennial Award, as well as the Cross of Honor, First Class from the government of Austria.
-Other recent awards include the Caroline P. and Charles W. Ireland Prize, the highest award given by the University of Alabama; the Bruckner Society’s Julio Kilenyi Medal of Honor for his interpretations of that composer’s music; the Leonard Bernstein Award for the Elevation of Music in Society; and Carnegie Foundation’s Academic Leadership Award.
+For his contributions to music, Maestro has received the American Academy of Arts and Letters and Harvard University’s Centennial Award, as well as the Cross of Honor, First Class from the government of Austria.
+Maestro’s recent distinctions also include the Bruckner Society’s Julio Kilenyi Medal of Honor for his interpretations of Anton Bruckner’s music, as well as the Leonard Bernstein Award for the Elevation of Music in Society.
 In 2011 he was inducted into the American Philosophical Society.

 Leon Botstein combines his conducting career with his work as the President Bard College, which he has held since 1975.
 He has initiated the creation of the first liberal education department in Russia – the Smolny College of Liberal Arts and Sciences of the St Petersburg State University.